TianyuanCai/ml-notes/ml-notes/ml.md

 ## Other Common Topics

-### Dimension Reduction Techniques
+## Dimension Reduction

 - By constraining or shrinking the estimated coefficients, we can often substantially reduce the variance at the cost of a negligible increase in bias.
 This can lead to substantial improvements in the accuracy with which we can predict the response for observations not used in model training.
 - Irrelevant variables lead to unnecessary complexity in the resulting model.

 ### Regression in high dimension

-When p>n, regardless of whether or not there truly is a relationship between the features and the response, least-squares will yield a set of coefficient estimates that result in a perfect fit to the data, such that the residuals are zero.
+When p\>n, regardless of whether there truly is a relationship between the features and the response, least-squares will yield a set of coefficient estimates that result in a perfect fit to the data, such that the residuals are zero.
 This is problematic because this perfect fit will almost certainly lead to overfitting of the data.

 - regularization or shrinkage plays a key role in high-dimensional problems,
 - appropriate tuning parameter selection is crucial for good predictive performance, and